AntelopeIO/cdt/docs/man/cdt-cpp.1.md

 **`--remarks-yaml-string-table`**

-    Enable the usage of a string table with YAML remarks.
+    Enable the usage of a string table with YAML remarks

 **`--rng-seed=<seed>`**